 Even if your colt isn’t stallion quality and Hong Kong doesn’t come knocking, there is still the opportunity to race for excellent money in Australia.
 Breeder bonus schemes and sale race series are an added incentive.
 You can also expect many horses to get better with age so if you have a handy two year old, he may develop into an even better three year old.

 From a racing angle, fillies have a weight relief against the colts when racing in open races.
 This often means that a top filly (especially a two year old) can be just as dominant in her age group as a top colt.
-If she can’t quite live up to running against males, she also has the option of running in restricted races against her own sex, which gives you a bigger opportunity to pick up a stakes win or stakes placing.
+If she can’t quite live up to running against males, she also has the option of running in restricted races against her own sex, provides greater opportunity to pick up a stakes win or stakes placing.
 Races like the G2 Percy Sykes for two year old fillies give this opportunity, while at three there are numerous campaign trials culminating in Oaks races that allow fillies to compete in own-sex races.

 Overall, colts have more potential commercial upside due to their stallion potential and possibilities of selling on to Hong Kong, but these big results are rare.
 Fillies also offer upside, but they are a safer option if you are looking for a more guaranteed return after racing.
 Knowing your racing goals before deciding on buying a horse will give you insight on which is better to buy and help guide you in the right direction.